-Steamed fish recipes are very popular among Chinese families.
-In fact, one of my top three recipes on Nyonya Cooking is the Cantonese Steamed Fish which garnered over 850,000 views.
+Steamed fish recipes are very popular among the Chinese community.
+In fact, one of the top three recipes on Nyonya Cooking is the Cantonese steamed fish which garnered over 850,000 views.
 Steamed fish is so easy to prepare.
 Moreover, steaming is the best method to opt for in order to taste the freshness of the fish.

 Teochew is actually a Chinese dialect.
 There are many Teochew recipes using seafood and vegetables.
 Generally, Teochew dishes do not use much seasoning as they rely on the freshness of the ingredients.
 Whether or not you are a “Teochew-nang” (people of the Teochew dialect), you will appreciate the natural sourness of the pickled plum and mustard green in this dish.
 A good selection of fresh tomatoes also enhances the sourness and sweetness of the gravy.

 The key ingredient to this dish is, of course, fresh fish.
-In Singapore or Malaysia, white prompret is often used in this Teochew Steamed Fish recipe.
+In Singapore or Malaysia, white prompret is often used in this Teochew steamed fish recipe.
 I opted for seabass instead and it was a great match, too.
-Other fish fleshed fishes such as ccod, grouper, red snapper, trout or bream can also be used.
+Other white fleshed fishes such as cod, grouper, red snapper, trout or bream can also be used.

-Besides all these fresh flavours, do add some really hot garlic oil onto the fish.
+Besides all the fresh flavours, do add some really hot garlic oil onto the fish.
 This step is optional but I cannot resist adding spoonfuls of aromatic oil to the dish.
 Simply fry equally sliced garlic at medium heat until golden brown.
 Remove from the stove and immediately pour it onto the fish.
-This does not only improves the flavours but as the hot oil comes into contact with the skin of the steamed fish, the skin becomes slightly crispy.
+This does not only improves the flavours because when the hot oil comes into contact with the skin of the steamed fish, the skin becomes slightly crispy.
 That is the final touch to make the dish perfect.

 Steaming fish does not requires much effort.
-In fact, the cooking process only took 12 minutes and the Teochew steamed fish was ready to be served.
+In fact, the cooking process only took 12 minutes and it was ready to be served.
 Personally, I definitely think this dish is great for Chinese New Year.
-During normal midweek dinners, this dish is perfect because it is complete with lots of vegetables besides the fresh fish.
+For normal midweek dinners, this dish is perfect too as it is complete with lots of vegetables besides the fresh fish.
 Just serve together with warm rice.